Trackunit/developer-hub/guides/webhooks/webhooks-usecases.md

 ## Enrich ERP data with site events to build theft detection workflows
 ![](https://cdn.statically.io/gh/trackunit/developer-hub/master/guides/webhooks/webhooks-usecase4.png)

+Advance theft-detection with site events!
+In the construction industry, protecting valuable assets from theft is a top priority.
+Webhooks can play a pivotal role in enhancing your security measures by enriching ERP data with real-time site events.
+Imagine a scenario where a machine leaves a site but is not authorized to do so by e.g. not being marked as on rent.
+Easily discover such cases by feeding real-time site events into your ERP system and cross-check if assets were allowed to leave the site.
+By integrating site events into theft detection workflows, you can bolster your security measures, mitigate risks, and safeguard your assets against theft.
+With webhooks, theft protection becomes proactive and efficient, ensuring peace of mind and security on every job site.

 ## Understand equipment health with fault code events to unlock pro-active care
 ![](https://cdn.statically.io/gh/trackunit/developer-hub/master/guides/webhooks/webhooks-usecase5.png)